 2018 Green County Fair DNA Swine Kits Available March 29th!

 To obtain your DNA Swine Kits, visit the Green County UW-Extension office.
-All Kits must be paid for at the time of pick up ($6 per pig) and will include your DNA information, RFID ear tags, and instructions for the proper procedures to use.
-For more details, see the attached Requirements to Exhibit and Sell Pigs 2017 or contact Mark Mayer, Green County Ag Agent, at 608-328-9440.
+All Kits must be paid for at the time of pick up ($10 per pig) and will include your DNA information, RFID ear tags, and instructions for the proper procedures to use.
+For more details, see the attached Requirements to Exhibit and Sell Pigs 2018 or contact Jayne Butts, Green County UW-Extension Office Manager, at 608-328-9440.

 Each exhibitor will be able to bring a maximum of 3 barrows for the live market show.
 Exhibitors will be allowed to bring a maximum of four total pigs, no more than two of which can be market gilts.
 Market Barrows and Gilts must weigh at least 225 pounds by the fair to show and at least 235 to sell in the Green County fair livestock auction.

-NEW this year, the maximum weight for pigs sold in the auction has been increased up to 290 pounds.
+Again this year, the maximum weight for pigs sold in the auction will be up to 290 pounds.
 Pigs can be sold in the auction that are heavier than 290, but exhibitors will only be paid up to 290 pounds.